Aqib121201/DoWhy-Powered-Causal-Inference-Toolkit-for-Treatment-Effect-Estimation/README.md

 **Preprocessing Steps:**
 - Missing value imputation using median for continuous variables
-- One-hot encoding for categorical variables
+- One hot encoding for categorical variables
 - Feature scaling using StandardScaler
 - Balance assessment using propensity score matching

-## 🧪 Methodology
+##  Methodology

 ### Causal Inference Framework
-The toolkit implements the four-step causal inference process as defined by DoWhy:
+The toolkit implements the four step causal inference process as defined by DoWhy:

 1. **Modeling:** Specification of causal graph (DAG) with nodes and edges
 2. **Identification:** Determination of estimands using do-calculus